 Additionally, a fact of life with cancer often is the necessity for palliative care–end of life care that generally involves management of pain.
 While availability of medicines to manage pain is good in the US, Canada, Australia and the EU, it is a huge problem in developing countries.
 Sadly, not only will more people die of cancer in developing countries but they will likely die in more pain.

+What are the reasons for these disparities?
 One obvious reason is access to healthcare facilities that can provide the appropriate care–especially in rural settings.
 More than just facilities, many places lack well-trained oncologist and other professionals.
 Princess Dina Mired pointed out that many developing countries send students to the West for studies, but few come back to practice medicine in their home countries for various reasons.
 Even for patients who have access to healthcare and trained providers, paying for the treatment is problematic.
 The lecturers today cited that prior to health reforms in Mexico, almost 30% of breast cancer patients never finished cancer therapy (for which their families had already gone into severe debt) because they ran out of money.
 Of course, financial strain as result of expensive treatment even with insurance can also be a problem here in the US.

 There is also a divide in global funding of programs to eradicate infectious diseases vs those that target cancer in developing countries.
 The Bill and Melinda Gates Foundation and others have made a commendable and effective push to improve survival from infectious diseases.
 But why has cancer in developing countries been largely ignored by the folks holding the money bags?
 Perhaps it is because of the myth, which I was guilty of believing, that cancer is only a problem for wealthy countries.
 I hope the some of the numbers I provided above will convince you this is simply not true.

+How do we overcome these disparities to reduce cancer incidence and improve cancer survival in developing countries?
 Obvious solutions are improve access to health care, have better trained staff and good equipment, make health care affordable, and get more people to invest in cancer prevention and treatment for developing countries.